Why is my roof water stains

 Roofing

-The answer to 'why is my roof water stains' is that water stains on your roof are usually a sign of a leak or moisture problem.
-Common causes include damaged or missing shingles, clogged gutters, poor roof ventilation, and excessive condensation in the attic.
+The answer to 'why is my roof water stains' is that water stains on your roof are usually a sign of a leak or moisture issue.
+Common causes include damaged or missing shingles, clogged gutters, poor ventilation, and ice dams during winter.
+These can allow water to seep in and leave unsightly stains on your roof.

 Step-by-Step Guide